rrondan/notification_badge_plus/QUICK_REFERENCE.md

 - ✅ Always implement WidgetsBindingObserver for lifecycle management
 - ✅ Sync badge count when app resumes from background
 - ✅ Handle push notifications properly for both foreground and background
-- ✅ Test on multiple devices and manufacturers (especially Android OEMs)
+- ✅ Test on multiple devices and manufacturers (especially Android devices)
 - ✅ Provide fallback UI indicators for unsupported devices
 - ✅ Keep badge count in sync with actual data state
 - ✅ Clear badges appropriately when user sees content